1111mp/nvm-desktop/README.md

 - [nvmd-desktop Download Page (GitHub release)](https://github.com/1111mp/nvm-desktop/releases)

-The automatic update function of the application is currently only supported on the Windows platform.
-If you are a macOS user please always check the [latest version](https://github.com/1111mp/nvm-desktop/releases) for the best experience.
+The automatic check for updates feature of the application has supported all platforms since version `v4.0.0`.

 ## Uninstall